A few of weekends ago, Sporty and I rented a campervan and headed out of town for a couple of days.

 Our campervan had a lot more stuff than we felt necessary.
 Of course, the company we hired it from is catering to vacationers, not weirdo minimalists who’d rather eat out of the cooking pot than wash an extra plate.

 That said, being overly kitted out was a good thing.
 It gave us a much better understanding of what we need.
 And honestly, it’s not very much.
+(The less you own, the more you have.)

 We narrowed down the essentials to a place to sleep, something to cook on, a cooler box and a table and chairs.
 (The latter because sitting on the ground is overrated.)